-How to Reduce Manufacturing Downtime with Preventive Maintenance
+How to Reduce Manufacturing Downtime With a Preventative Approach

-As manufacturers face an unprecedented loss of up to $260,000 per hour through unplanned downtime they go in search of tools to reduce their manufacturing downtime, with one effective solution being the implementation of preventive maintenance.
+As manufacturers face an unprecedented loss of up to $260,000 per hour through unplanned downtime they go in search of tools to reduce their manufacturing downtime.
+One effective solution being the implementation of a preventative maintenance strategy.

-With a preventive maintenance system in place, businesses of all types of industry can find ways to keep costs down.
-In a recent study, 88% of companies realised the potential that preventive maintenance has to eliminate unplanned downtime.
+With a proactive maintenance system in place, businesses that rely on the production of their fixed assets can find ways to keep costs down.
+With 88% of companies realising the potential that a preventative maintenance strategy has to eliminate unplanned downtime.

 Downtime is, essentially, when a piece of equipment or machinery is not in operation.
-For example, a manufacturing company may stop production to carry out maintenance or upgrades for its machinery to perform more efficiently.
+For instance, a manufacturer may stop production to carry out maintenance and repairs on machinery to help improve performance.
 This kind of downtime can be harmless, and can even be necessary.

-But, not all types of downtime can be this advantageous.
+But, not all types of downtime is advantageous.
 Instead of upgrades and scheduled maintenance, downtime can be caused by a number of unexpected errors.
-This is when a system fails to provide or perform its primary function and is known as unplanned downtime.
+This is when a system fails to provide or perform its primary function, known as unplanned downtime.

-Unplanned downtime can be the result of a number of factors in an organisation.
-It could be because of an operating error, poor maintenance or even a software fault.
+Unplanned downtime can be the result of a number of factors in an asset-intensive organization.
+It could be caused by an operating error, poor maintenance, or even a software bug.

 In 2018 an Aberdeen Research study estimated that the cost of unplanned downtime across all businesses had risen 60% in just two years, from $164,000 per hour to $260,000.
 With 82% of companies also experiencing at least one case of unplanned downtime between 2015 and 2018.